GM3WOJ ZL1CT Lattice tower information pages Updated April 2020

 DISCLAIMER - failure to install, maintain or use a tower properly could result in serious injury or death, or damage to property.
 You should make SAFETY your prime consideration when implementing any of the ideas or suggestions given below.
 I cannot accept any responsibility for any accident or damage which could be construed to result from any advice detailed on this web-page.
 See the SAFETY NOTES section below.

-Update - December 2018 - I have a large amount of extra information, new photos etc. which will be added to these webpages during early 2019.
+Update - Aprl 2020 - I have a large amount of extra information, new photos etc. which will be added to these webpages during 2020.
 I have updated some of the text and checked the links on this page.

 These webpages describe how to install, maintain and use a typical base-plate mounted Versatower BP60 lattice tower